home-assistant/developers.home-assistant/blog/2024-05-01-improved-hass-data-typing.md

 data: MyData = hass.data[SOME_KEY]
 ```

 This had several disadvantages.
-Not only was it necessary to annotate ever assignment, type checkers basically pretended that the annotation would always be correct.
-Especially during refactoring, it could easily happen that one instance was missed and, while type-checking still succeeded, the actual code would be broken.
+Not only was it necessary to annotate every assignment, but type checkers also basically pretended that the annotation would always be correct.
+Especially during refactoring, it could easily happen that one instance was missed, and while type-checking still succeeded, the actual code would be broken.

 To fix that, it's now possible to use two new key types `HassKey` and `HassEntryKey`.
 With a little bit of magic, type checkers are now able to infer the type and make sure it's correct.
 Even when storing data.